mediremi/arcee/README.md

 #### `config` (Object || String)
 Can be an object or a file location to a JSON, YAML or TOML file.

-If config has already been set at the namespace given, an `Error` is returned.

 #### Examples